 There are a lot of things that I enjoy to do outside of academics.
 I enjoy spending time with my family and my friends, playing sports, playing video games, taking things apart and/or putting them back together, and just enjoying life in general.

-Cal State Northridge - BS, Mechanical Engineering
+Undergraduate Degree: Cal State Northridge - Bachelor of Science, Mechanical Engineering

 What is your teaching philosophy?